Literary-Insights/blog/src/content/blog/Immune _ A Journey into the Mysterious System That Keeps You Alive (9780593241332)_ A Journey into the Mysterious System That Keeps You Alive - Dettmer, Philipp.txt-1.md

 - Chapter discusses smoking and its negative effects on the immune system.
 Nicotine suppresses the immune system, making immune cells like macrophages and natural killer cells less effective.

-- In smokers, alveolar macrophages in the lungs are more sluggish and damaged, unable to clear debris or fight infections efficiently.
+- In smokers, alveolar macrophages in the lungs are more slug: gish and damaged, unable to clear debris or fight infections efficiently.
 This causes lung tissue damage over time.

 - Smokers have impaired adaptive immunity as well.
 T cells and antibodies are less able to fight infections.
 However, autoantibodies that cause autoimmune disease are increased.